felipeblini/ong-acao-superacao-rosa/README.md

-#Yeoman Express Grunt/Sass/MVC/MongoDb Generator - grunt-wired ready
+#Yeoman Express MVC/Handlebars/Grunt/Sass/MVC/MongoDb Generator - grunt-wired ready

 This is the same yeoman *Generator-Express MVC*.

-I've just added the task `grunt-wiredep` to inject all dependencies installed via Bower
+I've just added the task `grunt-wiredep` and `grunt-string-replace` to inject all dependencies installed via Bower

 To see it working run `gulp watch` or just `gulp` and in another console install any package like `bower install lato --save`.